Sch3lp/typesafety-for-productivity-slides/slides/all.md

 ### Context: A Booking webapp

-We're rewriting a legacy application that would store bookings (hotel room, kayaks, dinner tables, ...)
+Rewrite of a legacy application to handle dinner table bookings

-Bookings are still handled in the old legacy app by the backoffice, so we'll need to forward our Bookings made by the webapp.
+Actual handling still in legacy, data entry in web-app

 |>

-`BookingCode` is just a `String`
+Booking code is entered in a text input field

+|>

+Customer complaint: Booked a table, but no confirmation

+|>

-...or is it? <!-- .element: class="fragment" data-fragment-index="2" -->
+Legacy logs show error in booking code <!-- .element: class="fragment" data-fragment-index="2" -->

+    ERROR: booking code is too long (14)
+    ERROR: booking code is non numerical

 <|

 ### Example 1

-Where we still were naive and thought `BookingCode` was just a `String`.
+Let's find the bug

 |>